MicrosoftDocs/VBA-Docs/api/Word.DefaultWebOptions.Fonts.md

 # DefaultWebOptions.Fonts property (Word)

-Returns the  **WebPageFonts** collection representing the set of fonts that Microsoft Word uses when you open a Web page in Word.
+Returns the  **WebPageFonts** collection representing the set of fonts that Microsoft Word uses when you open a webpage in Word.

 ## Syntax